DHP-stottepakke/pages/pages/dmp_supporting_info/support_08_preserve_publish.md

 [Data Use Ontology](https://www.ga4gh.org/product/data-use-ontology-duo/) is a service that may be useful for data that cannot be openly available.
 This service is especially developed for sensitive human data.

 ### Persistent identifiers
-When deciding where to archive the data, make shure you chose an archive where the dataset is assigned a persistent identifier (PID).
+When deciding where to archive the data, make sure you chose an archive where the dataset is assigned a persistent identifier (PID).
 Two commonly used PIDs are Digital Object Identifier (DOI) and handle.
 With a PID assigned, you are guaranteed that the dataset may be referred to with correct identifier for findability.
 The (not uncommon) problem of URLs that stop working for some reason is then avoided.
 Archives assigning DOIs is also a sign of quality, since there is minimum requirements to the metadata schema used in order to acquire a DOI.

 ## Question-specific guidance